tyrenleong/Credit-Card-Fraud-Detection/README.md

 ## Approach
 ### Three machine learning approaches were used:
-1. Multi-layer Perceptron (MLP) Classifier (Scikit-learn and MLlib)
+1. Multi-layer Perceptron (MLP) Classifier
-2. Naive Bayes Classifier (Scikit-learn and MLlib)
+2. Naive Bayes Classifier
-3. Logistic Regression Model (MLlib)
+3. Logistic Regression Model

 ### PySpark MLlib Steps
 - The data set is processed by checking for missing values then split into 80% for training and 20% for testing.